Interchange (Australian rules football): Interchange infringement penalties

 A few weeks after this incident, the AFL introduced a new rule allowing the interchange steward to inform the umpires of interchange errors: specifically, when a player enters the field before the player he is replacing has left the field, or when a player is interchanged without using the interchange gate.
 In each case, the penalty is a free kick in the centre of the ground or at the spot of the ball at the time, whichever is the greater penalty against the offending team.
 If the offending team is not in possession of the ball, the umpire shall impose an additional 50-metre penalty against them.
 Any score or free kicks given to the opposition when an interchange infringement has occurred are cancelled.
 This process is seen only at the professional AFL level; lower levels of the sport still rely on the head-count rule to police interchanges.
 AFL captains retain the right to call for a headcount if they believe an interchange infringement has not been detected by the interchange steward (which would most likely be after an interval), but this has not yet been exercised under the new rules.

+In round 10, 2023, in another game between North Melbourne and Sydney, North Melbourne conceded a significant interchange infringement free kick.
+With the ball in its backline and leading by three points in the final minute, North Melbourne made a 76th interchange, exceeding the interchange cap of 75.
+The free kick and 50-metre penalty gave Sydney a set shot from the goal line, from which Hayden McLean kicked the winning goal.

 Historical interchange rules and tactics

-The number of interchanges allowed has followed the following time-line under Australian National Football Council (ANFC) rules:
+The number of interchanges allowed has followed the following timeline under Australian National Football Council (ANFC) rules: